-Dialing in is the process of making espresso taste as delicious as possible.
-It’s finding the magic balance between dose, yield, time, and grind size.
+Dialing in is the process of making your espresso recipe taste as delicious as possible.
+It’s finding the magic balance between dose, yield, time, and coffee grind size.
 Each coffee will have its own recipe or set of numbers that will make it taste good.
-This is due in part to the coffee’s origin, variety, processing method, how long ago the coffee was roasted, and equipment.
+This is due in part to coffee processing methods, the coffee’s origin, variety, how long ago the coffee was roasted, and equipment.
 We don’t have any control over almost all of the factors listed, what we can control is what we do with our espresso machine by following our espresso machine basics!

 There are many different ways to distribute your coffee bed.
 There are even fancy distribution tools that have arrived on the scene in the past few years.
 If you want to go simple, you can gently tap your full portafilter on a solid surface.
-The goal is to create an even surface so water can move through the coffee evenly.
+When you filter coffee, the goal is to create an even surface so water can move through the coffee evenly.
 Once your coffee has been distributed, give it a flat and firm tap with your tamper.

 Now pop your portafilter into the grouphead and brew that espresso!
 This is where yield comes into play.
 Yield refers to the total output of espresso from the machine, or how much finished espresso is in your cup.
 There are two properties of yield that can be measured: volume and mass.
 The preferred method for measuring yield is weighing the espresso’s mass for ease of measurement and consistency.

 Most baristas start to time their espresso shots once they press the brew button.
 Keep in mind how long it takes espresso to come out of the portafilter or “drops”.
-You want to aim for a drop within four to five seconds from starting the brew to make a really good espresso.
-The longer the coffee is in contact with the water, the more extracted the espresso will be.
+You want to aim for a drop within four to five seconds of starting the brew to make a really good espresso.
+The longer the coffee is in contact with the hot water, the more extracted the espresso will be.
 Brew too quickly and the coffee is underwhelming in flavor but also overwhelmingly acidic and jagged.
 This unbalanced acidity is often associated with a perceived intense sourness.
 Brew for too long, and the espresso will be bitter, strong, and dry.

 Brewing time is largely influenced by your grind size – how coarse or fine you grind the beans.
-As we mentioned previously, water is lazy — you want the right grind to provide water with the right amount of resistance so it can move and brew just how you like it.
-The coarser the coffee, the faster the espresso will brew.
+As we mentioned previously, water is lazy — you want the right grind setting to provide water with the right amount of resistance so it can move and brew just how you like it.
+The coarser the coffee, the faster the espresso blend will brew.
 When we go finer, the shot will take longer.
 When should you make your grind finer?
 If your espresso takes less than 25 seconds to brew, drops in less than three seconds, or tastes sour.
 If your espresso takes longer than 35 seconds to brew, drops past five seconds, or tastes bitter, time to go coarser.
 Refer to a coffee grind size chart to settle on the perfect amount of coffee grounds.

-Personally, my recipe is 18 grams of coffee for my dose, 25 to 35 seconds range for my shots to brew, and a final weight of the completed shot of 30 to 40 grams.
+Personally, my recipe for making good espresso is 18 grams of coffee for my dose, a 25 to 35 second range for my shots to brew, and a final weight of the completed shot of 30 to 40 grams.
 These parameters have granted me the most consistent and delicious-tasting espresso.

 With some time and patience, your dial in process will become faster and easier.
 Along the way, the best way to know if you’re properly dialed in is by taste!
-Trust your tongue — if you like how the espresso tastes, you are dialed in and ready to make espresso drinks for friends and family!
+Trust your tongue — if you like how the espresso coffee tastes, you are dialed in and ready to make espresso drinks like an espresso tonic for friends and family!